A photo of hands holding a slice of white chocolate pistachio babka on a white plate.

 And finally, if you want taller babkas in the future, I recommend baking the recipe in smaller 8 x 4-inch loaf pans.
 The smaller pan size will encourage the babkas to bake upwards as opposed to outwards!

-Best Babka Recipe Tips
+My Best Recipe Tips For Making Babka

-Best Ingredient Tips
+Ingredient Tips

 • Just another friendly reminder to make sure to pay attention to the ingredients and the temperatures they’re listed at in the recipe.
 Yeast is a living thing and you can easily kill it by mixing it in water that’s too hot.
 You want the temperature to be similar to that of a warm bath and no more.